kjolley/BIGSdb_documentation/curator_guide/0070_updating_and_deleting_profiles.rst

 For deletion of a single record, the full record will be displayed.
 Confirm deletion by clicking 'Delete'.
 You can also choose to delete and retire the profile identifier.
 If you do this, the profile identifier will not be re-used.
-The database configuration can be set so that you can only delete and retire.
+The database configuration may be set so that you can only delete and retire.

 .. image:: /images/curation/delete_scheme_profile.png